Daniel-KM/Omeka-S-module-Internationalisation/README.md

 Movie = Film
 ```

-The name of the table can be anything.
-The tables whose name is "translation-xx"
-or "translation-xx-yy", for example "translation-fr" or "translation-el-gr", are
-automatically included, else include them in main settings and in site settings.

 Of course, only strings passed to the function `$translate()` will be translated,
 so you need to check all hard coded strings in themes and to translate them to
-American inside the theme, then into a specific language in the module part.
+American English inside the theme, then into a specific language in the module
+part.

-Note that the specific translations of the tables override the default
+Note that the specific translations of the modules override the default
 translations of Omeka, for example for vocabularies.

+#### Tables of translations

+For complex cases, in particular when the same string is translated differently
+between sites, it is possible to manage some translations via the module [Table].

+The process is the same than with this module: add a table then translations.
+If the slug of the table begins with "translation", for example "translation-fr",
+it will be added automatically in sites with this language.
+Other tables can be
+added via a main setting and a site setting.

+**Warning**: When a table is updated, the translations should be reindexed via
+the button in the main page of translations.

+#### Translations via the theme

+Translations can be added in the directory "/language/" of the theme.
+The files
+should be named with the locale.
+Two formats as supported: po/mo.
+For po/mo, use
+the same tools than omeka to edit them.
+For php, use a simple text editor and
+include an array to return, with strings as keys and the translations as values.

+Since Omeka S v4, the directory language/ is automatically managed when the file
+config/theme.ini contains "has_translations = true".

 ### Translations by site

+#### Preparation of linked sites

 In Omeka, each site can have one language and only one.
 The idea of this module
 is to manage sites by group, each of them (sites) with a specific language.
 So